Tutoring Center FAQ

 What if the tutor was not a good match for me?
 Can I get a new tutor?

 We often give students contact information for more than one tutor for each course.
 So if the tutor you meet with does not work out, feel free to contact another tutor in the same course.
-If you have tried all the tutor names you were given, contact the Learning Co-op to see if other tutors for your course have been hired recently.
+If you have tried all the tutor names you were given, contact the Tutoring Center to see if other tutors for your course have been hired recently.
 If you met with a Learning Skills tutor, further appointments can be made with a different available tutor.